 - Part 5 contains the transitional arrangements and revocations.

-The new regulations require measures both to prevent fires happening and to make sure all people on construction sites (including visitors) are protected if they do occur.
-The relevant fire safety sections are 38 to 41 inclusive which are,
+The regulations require measures both to prevent fires happening and to make sure all people on construction sites (including visitors) are protected if they do occur.

-shall be the enforcing authority in respect of a construction site which is contained within, or forms part of, premises which are occupied by persons other than those carrying out the construction work or any activity arising from such work as regards regulations 39 and 40, in so far as those regulations relate to fire, and regulation 41.
+shall be the enforcing authority in respect of a construction site which is contained within, or forms part of, premises which are occupied by persons other than those carrying out the construction work or any activity arising from such work, in so far as those regulations relate to fire.

 - fire or explosion;